Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Is there Food Available at the Honolulu Museum of Art?

-We have an amazing café that has served up great cuisine, thirst-quenching refreshments, and island-style hospitality to generations of Hawai‘i’s families for over 50 years, surrounded by lush gardens, a waterfall, and spectacular sculptures by Jun Kaneko.
+The Honolulu Art Museum cafe is amazing and has served up great cuisine, thirst-quenching refreshments, and island-style hospitality to generations of Hawai‘i’s families for over 50 years, surrounded by lush gardens, a waterfall, and spectacular sculptures by Jun Kaneko.

 Things to Do in Hawaii with Kids: a review of Honolulu Museum of Art on Oahu featured by top Hawaii blog, Hawaii Travel with Kids: image of Honolulu Museum of Art Cafe in Oahu